CONTACT US- 305-393-3223

 Our Everglades tours are the most comprehensive in the business.
-Praised in the Miami Herald, BBC Wildlife Magazine, Florida Keys Free Press, and hired as guides by Columbia Sportswear, GQ Magazine, and National Geographic Films, this trip is our bread and butter.
+Praised in the Miami Herald, BBC Wildlife Magazine, Florida Keys Free Press, Lonely Planet and hired as guides by Columbia Sportswear, GQ Magazine, Disney IMAX, Netflix, NY Times and National Geographic Films, this trip is our passion.
 Our guides have over 20 years of experience in the Everglades.
 It is our mission to provide a safe and fun adventure for those seeking out the heart of Florida's largest wilderness.
 Seasonality controls much of what you will see and do in the Everglades.
 If you have something in particular you are looking to see, just ask one of our guides and we'll make sure you come during the right season.
 While every trip is different, catered specifically to fit the needs of each client, there are some things you can expect when signing up for our Everglades tour.
 Our Everglades National Park tour typically contains the following main activities:

 Come romp with us through mazes of cypress trees in the famous "domes" of dwarf and bald cypress.
 In these ecosystems, depending on the season, you can hope to find orchids and other epiphytes, as well as frogs, snakes, alligators, and owls.
 During certain times of the year, wildflowers blanket the ground and zesty lemon becopa crackles beneath your feet as you tread beneath the tropical canopy.
 Our clients love visiting the "gator holes" where often times hatchling alligators can be found.
 Don't worry, we wouldn't take you there if it weren't safe.
 With our guides, we respect the distance of native wildlife.